indeskyz/full_stack/Assignments/101072045_comp3133_assig2/README.md

 ### Features

-- Login & Authentication using AuthO
+- Login & Authentication using Auth0
 - You may only access the home page unless you are an authenticated & signed in user.

   - this allows for SSN, OAuth with Google, or Create your own account.